- Consumer Proposals

 Statement of Receipts and Disbursements

-A statement detailing the receipt and disbursement of funds, interest received, fees charged by the trustee, all the dividends distributed to the creditors and particulars of property that is not sold.
+A statement detailing the receipt and disbursement of funds, interest received, fees charged by the trustee or administrator, all the dividends distributed to the creditors and particulars of property that is not sold.

-For a free consultation on whether a consumer proposal is right for you, contact a bankruptcy trustee near you.
+For a free consultation on what the consumer proposals terms will be for you, contact a Licensed Insolvency Trustee near you.